You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 Some call it a worry stone, a grounding object, or even a literal anchor.
 Whatever you call it, the idea is the same.

 Instead of grounding myself to the earth, I ground through touch.
 I hold the pebble in my hand and breathe with it.
-And if closing my eyes doesn’t feel safe or right?
-I don’t.
-Best of all – no one around me even knows I’m doing it.
+And if closing my eyes doesn’t feel safe or right, I don’t.
+Best of all, no one around me even knows I’m doing it.

-And if you ever leave the house without it?
-No worries.
+And if you ever leave the house without it, no worries.

-The fabric of your clothes, the sleeve of your jumper, a coffee cup, even the chair beneath you – anything you can touch with intention can become your anchor.
+The fabric of your clothes, the sleeve of your jumper, a coffee cup, even the chair beneath you, anything you can touch with intention can become your anchor.

 Because it’s not really about the object.
-It’s about the act of coming back to yourself .
-Quietly and kindly.
+It’s about the act of coming back to yourself.
+We’re creating a sense of safety within, separating you from the storm.

-And eventually, just know this:
+And eventually, just know this.

-Clear Skies Always Follow (Reframing Rejection)
+Clear Skies Always Follow

-Once the initial sting has passed and the rain begins to ease, it’s only natural to want to shut the whole experience away.
+Once the initial sting has passed and the rain begins to drizzle, it’s only natural to want to shut the whole experience away.
 The mind steps in to protect us and sometimes, even the thought of reflecting can stir up those very same feelings all over again.

 But as we explored in Part One, the mind doesn’t just let things go.
-It stores the memory of rejection somewhere deep, quietly filed away for “next time.”
+It stores the memory of rejection somewhere deep, filed away for “next time.”

 Now that we’ve gently separated ourselves from the storm, we can help the mind along.
 Not by erasing the memory, but by reframing it.

-We’re not lying to ourselves.
-We’re simply offering a different version of the story.
+We’re not lying to ourselves, we’re simply offering a different version of the story.
 One that supports us, rather than defeats us.

 Because no matter how much we try to avoid it, rejection is a part of life.
-But how we meet it – how we reflect, reshape, and make peace with it.
+But how we meet it, how we reflect, reshape, and make peace with it.
 That’s where true growth begins.

 So how can we begin to do that?